 This spring, allergies have been worse than ever.
-Whether you are battling the sniffles or a common cold, essential oils can really help battle cough and congestion.
+Whether you are battling the sniffles or a common cold, essential oils can really help battle cough and congestion in a natural way without using medications or medicine.

 Each essential oil above brings it’s own helpful properties to the table when it comes to combating that cough.
 That’s why it’s helpful to create your own essential oil diffuer blend using more than one oil.